 Natra was one of the smaller competitors in the industry.
 It was dwarfed by firms such as Cargill, Olam, and Barry Callebaut.
 The largest of Natra's direct competitors specializing in chocolate was Barry Callebaut, a publicly held Swiss firm with revenues more than ten times greater than Natra's.
-Barry Callebaut processed roughly one million metric tonnes2 of cocoa beans annually, more than 20% of the global cocoa crop, producing sales of over 7.2 billion Swiss francs (US \$7.7B - see Appendix 1 for key financial statement metrics).
-It operated 60 production facilities around the world and produced chocolate for many leading mass market and gourmet brands.
+Barry Callebaut processed roughly one million metric tonnes2 of cocoa beans annually, more than 20% of the global cocoa crop, producing sales of over 7.2 billion Swiss francs (US \$7.7B - see Figure A1 for key financial statement metrics).